Introduction

 Here’s what the audio settings should look like:

-Once this is set you’ll see a label in the left-hand corner: “Original Sound for Musicians: On.”
+Once this is set you’ll see text in the top left-hand corner of your main zoom meeting screen:

 Alternative Platforms